-7 things you may have missed on last night’s pivotal episode of ‘Game of Thrones’
+5 things you may have missed on last night’s pivotal episode of ‘Game of Thrones’

 During the massive brawl, one of Daenerys’s loyal dragons met its end.
 It may have been hard to keep up with through all the carnage and seeing people (and wights) being stabbed left and right, but unfortunately, it did happen.
 Daenerys ended up having to finally say goodbye to Viserion, the dragon who had previously been turned into a creature of ice back in Season 7, as Cosmopolitan points out.

 As far as her other beloved dragons Rhaegal and Drogon, they’re still very much alive.
-Before Viserion was killed as a result of Arya Stark plunging her dagger into the Night King, he was tailing Rhaegal and about to burn up his sibling.
-Jon Snow just happened to be riding Rhaegal, natch, spreading blue flame in Drogon’s direction and making a play to eliminate Daenerys in one fell swoop.
+Before Viserion was killed as a result of Arya Stark plunging her dagger into the Night King, he was tailing Rhaegal and about to burn up his sibling and eliminate Daenerys in one fell swoop.
 Dany is now down to two pets in the form of Rhaegal and Drogon – so she’s still very much the Mother of Dragons, just less one.

 Sansa could potentially have foreshadowed Daenerys as a villain